 In design defect cases such as a case in which a vehicle has a wheelbase which was too narrow, companies have been known to invest money in paying experts to conduct studies on the allegedly defective vehicle.
 For example, an expert might conduct a study in which the vehicle is driven at 5 mph and turned sharply to the left.
 It may be that the vehicle never tips over during the course of the study.
 Then, if a driver of the vehicle files a product liability lawsuit alleging that the vehicle tipped over during a turn at a low speed, the company can call one of its experts to testify as a witness that low-speed turns do not result in its vehicles tipping over.

 It is not quite as easy for a large company to defend lawsuits relating to a manufacturing defect as it is for them to defend lawsuits related to a design defect.
 One reason is that, as mentioned above, companies are willing to spend more in defending a design defect lawsuit because it is likely that there will be multiple lawsuits of the kind.
 However, with a manufacturing defect lawsuit it may be that there is only one or a small number of products that suffer from the manufacturing defect.
 So companies are willing to invest less money to conduct studies and engage in other activities that might allow them to defend such a case.
-Contact us to speak with a personal injury attorney San Diego if you feel you may have a case.
+Contact us to speak with one of our attorneys if you feel you may have a case.